-After you subscribe to hosted CONTENTdm service with the new responsive website, your basic website structure and interface will be set up and running, and related information will be sent to you in the Welcome e-mail.
+After you subscribe to hosted CONTENTdm service with the website, your basic website structure and interface will be set up and running, and related information will be sent to you in the Welcome e-mail.
 If you are a continuing user from version 6.x, you already have the access to both 6.x and the new website.
 OCLC developed the new website based on extensive usability studies with end users.
 You will want to apply your own branding and descriptive text.

 Review your site